therealrinku/weatherApp/README.md

 # This is a full stack weather Application
-* sorry due to lack of time readme.md is not in a good situation.
+* sorry due to lack of time readme.md is not that great

 To run on local machine